isabellaobrien/the-book-room/README.md

 - I confirmed the website's accesibility and readability by using lighthouse on devtools.

 ![screenshoot of the website's accesibility performance practice and SEO](assets/images/Screenshot%20(22).png)

+## Deployment
+***
+- The site was deployed via github pages:
+    - I naviagted to my github repository.
+    - I clicked settings.
+    - In the settings I looked for Pages.
+    - In pages I changed the branch option from none to main.
+    - I then saved and my webdite was deployed.

+This is the live link : [THE BOOK ROOM](https://isabellaobrien.github.io/the-book-room/)

+- ### Local Deployment
+    - I naviagted to my github repository.
+    - I clicked code.
+    - I then clicked te copy icon next to my web link.
+    - I navigated to the terminal and entered the coomand " git clone ctrl+V(to paste the copy of my site) enter "